 Jerry Jones signed Carson to The Dallas Cowboys then looked at Carson and said "Once a Cowboy, always a Cowboy!"
-So we take limos full of cancer-fighting-teens to the Dallas Cowboy games in first-class fashion.
+So, one of our annual outings, the Carson Leslie Foundation takes limos full of cancer-fighting-teens to the Dallas Cowboy games, in a suite with food and drinks complete with side-line passes!

 "At the Cowboy game, there were two girls who were initially reluctant to attend because they were nervous to spend an evening with people they did not know well.
 By the end of the night, the girls were friends, now text one another and have stayed friends.
 They are a support to one another and truly can understand the fear, burdens and moments of joy within hospitalization and treatment.

-Another teen who went to the game is a young man who had received his prosthetic leg the day before the event and walked though the stadium, surrounded by the group and felt comfortable and confident to walk in public.
+Another teen who went to the game is a young man who had received his prosthetic leg the day before the event.
+He attended the event with his prosthetic leg, walked though the stadium, surrounded by the group and felt comfortable and confident to walk in public.
 Can you imagine how powerful the event was for him, the friendships, laughter, feelings of hope and acceptance.

 There was another young man who lost his battle with cancer shortly after attending the event.
-He was a huge Cowboy fan and the evening was a dream come true for him.
+He was a huge Cowboy fan and the evening was very special to him.
+Attending the game was a dream come true for him.

-Not a teen who attended that evening who would have been able to attend a game, experience a suite and feel so special without your foundations support." -Melinda Goff, Director of Childlife, Oncology at Children's Health of Dallas
+Not a teen who attended that evening who would have been able to attend a game, experience a suite and feel so special without your foundations support."

 "I love sports, babies and Mexican food..."

 In Carson's book, Carry Me, he wrote: "Baseball is deep in my soul.
 I loved putting on the jersey, the long socks, the pants; the whole uniform.
 I loved sliding in the dirt, the smell of my glove and the anticipation of playing the game.
 I loved going up to the plate holding the bat in my hands and swinging it around before I actually took my stance.
 I was always first to bat."

 To honor Carson's love of the game we celebrate his July birthday at the ballpark in Arlington.

 The Dallas Mavericks was always one of Carson's loves and the Mavs annually roll out the red carpet when we bring a limo full of cancer fighting teens to a game!
 We go into the locker room and onto the practice court!

 "The Maverick outing was truly a night the teens will never forget!
 One 13 year boy stated that it was the best day of his life.
 Another described the night as "the coolest thing I have ever done in my life".
 The Carson Leslie Foundation gives teens battling cancer a chance to set aside the angst of cancer treatment giving our patients a night to simply feel like a teen." - Melinda Goff, Director of Childlife, Oncology at Children's Health of Dallas